NativeScript/docs-v7/docs/ui/styling.md

 ```
 {% endnativescript %}

+## Root Views CSS Classes

+To allow flexible styling and theming, NativeScript adds a CSS class to the root views in the application for specific states.

+The application root view CSS classes are:
+- `.ns-root` - a default class
+- `.ns-android`, `.ns-ios` - classes that specify the application platform
+- `.ns-phone`, `.ns-tablet` - classes that specify the device type
+- `.ns-portrait`, `.ns-landscape`, `.ns-unknown` - classes that specify the application orientation

+In addition, a default CSS class is assigned to the root view of any modal view: `.ns-modal`.

 ## Supported CSS Properties

 This list of properties can be set in CSS or through the style property of each view: